sriramede9/JavaKnowledge/README.md

 ### Anagrams [using sort technique and Hashmap technique as we can have sorted set of keys in HMap]

+### eliminate duplicates in a list,find second min and second max in a list

 #### Diff btw String Concat and + ,+ will create a new string obj everytime